thewmh/wizardunicorn.ninja/frontend-masters/javascript/new-hard-parts-js.md

 🤔 some of that seems like we've already read it before... 🤷‍♂️ guess it doesn't hurt to iterate over the subject of iteration?

+One of the most powerful features of JavaScript is returning a function from another function and we'll see why in just a moment.
+Consider this bit of code:

+{% highlight javascript %}

+function createNewFunction() {
+    function add2(num) {
+        return num+2;
+    }
+    return add2;
+}

+const newFunction = createNewFunction();

+const result = newFunction(3);

+{% endhighlight %}

+How can we run/call `add2` now?
+Outside of `createNewFunction`?

+I imagine we will answer those question(s) if we walk through the code...
+Here's that:

+* Define `createNewFunction` and store it in global memory

+* Declare `const` `newFunction`, the value of which is set to the return value of `createNewFunction`.
+This creates a new execution context.

+* Moving inside of `createNewFunction`, a new function `add2` is created in the local memory of `createNewFunction`. `add2` is returned from `createNewFunction` into `newFunction` and the `createNewFunction` execution context is 'garbage collected' (removed from memory).

+* Declare `const` `result`, the value of which is set to the return value of `newFunction(3)` (which invokes `newFunction`, creating a new execution context).

+* Inside of the new execution context created by `newFunction` and inside of that execution contexts local memory, the `num` parameter is stored with the argument of 3. `num` + 2 is returned out to `result`.

 ### Return Next Element with a Function

+Wonderful... now we can set the value of a variable to be the return value of a function (which is another function), but why would that be of any use?!
+Why not just define `add2` globally?!
+Because when you return a function from another function, you get...
+Damnit Will, the rhetorical question lead-ins always trip me up.
+Before we talk about the benefits of returning a function from a function, lets look at some more code!

+{% highlight javascript %}

+function createFunction(array) {
+    let i = 0;
+    function inner() {
+        const element = array[i];
+        i++;
+        return element;
+    }
+    return inner;
+}

+const returnNextElement = createFunction([4, 5, 6])

+{% endhighlight %}

+^ ^ How can we access the first element in the list?!
+By walking through the code line-by-line!

+* Define a function, `createFunction`, in global memory

+* Define a `const`, `returnNextElement`, in global memory.
+Its value defaults to `undefined` until `createFunction` is executed and returns a value.

+* Calling `createFunction` makes a new execution context, the array; [4, 5, 6] is stored in local memory, `i` is set to 0, and the function `inner` is declared and stored in local memory. `inner` is returned from `createFunction` and stored in `returnNextElement`.
+The execution context of calling `createFunction` is removed from memory.

+Now, hopefully... we should be able to call `returnNextElement` and 'get' the *next* element returned.
+Yes, that's exactly how it works... `returnNextElement()`, `returnNextElement()`, `returnNextElement()`

+With each call of `returnNextElement`, a new execution context is created in the local memory of which is declared the `const` `element` which is set to `array[i]`... but what is the value of either `array` or `i`?!
+Well, initially, JavaScript will check local memory and when `array` and `i` are not found, where does JavaScript check next?
+Global? no...
+Even though the execution context of `createFunction` was removed, `returnNextElement` does retain the data that was stored in the local memory of `createFunction`... so the next place that `returnNextElement` looks for `array` and `i` is technically itself?
+Yep.
+The function definition did retain `array` and `i`.
+So in this way, we are able to 'iterate' over the array and get the correct next element from repeatedly calling `returnNextElement`.

 ### Iterator Function